 David Bowie on the Russell Harty 1975 remastered

 Bowie in ’75 was not the most together act in showbiz: full of stimulants, paranoid, playing an alien in The Man Who Fell To Earth and generally being a weirdo, he appeared at the other end of a Transatlantic video link to talk to Britain’s most urbane chat show host Russell Harty to discuss teenage fans, “glitter and glam” and comparing his fame to that of The Bay City Rollers.
 It’s not the most comfortable watch.

 Prince decides never to do another interview, 1979

 Prince: young, gifted, beautiful and cripplingly shy.
 At 19 years old, he was a musical prodigy, but for him it was all about the performing, the recording, the dancing and the riffing.
 Chatting to the stupefyingly old fashioned Dick Clark on the super-square American Bandstand TV show was not in the plan.
 After seeing the recording to this embarrassing debacle, Prince vowed that he’d never be caught out like this again.

 Morrissey on The One Show, 2009

 BBC1’s The One Show is toe-curling at the best of times, so throw into the mix the World’s Most Awkward Man, Morrissey and you have cringe GOLD.
-The Mozfather was plugging his new album Years Of Refusal, and to watch him comment on all of the bizarre features served up by Adrian Chiles and Alex Jones must give us some kind of satisfaction after all the strange things he’s said himself.
+The Mozfather was plugging his new album Years Of Refusal, and to watch him comment on all of the bizarre features served up by Adrian Chiles and Alex Jones is kind of wonderful.